-- Canadian equity: Residing in Canada, we want some home exposure.
+- Canada: Residing in Canada, we want some home exposure.
 Canada is home to some great companies both mature and juniors.
 Being a resource-rich country, Canada offers great potential for investing in financials, energy, materials/commodities, services etc.

-- US equity: With the US markets, we get exposure to both the largest economy of the world and truly multi-national companies.
+- US: With the US markets, we get exposure to both the largest economy of the world and truly multi-national companies.
 The US equity markets provide great exposure to sectors such as technology, healthcare, consumer staples and discretionary which are hard to find in Canada.

-- International equity: We have a part of our portfolio diversified so that we can take advantage of global growth.
-We mainly do this via funds and occasionally use ADRs to invest in international equity.
+- International: We have a part of our portfolio diversified so that we can take advantage of global growth.
+We mainly do this via funds to invest in international equities and/or bonds.

 For an up-to-date list of our holdings, click here.